Dinesh-3114/Vehicle-Classification/README.md

 🎯 Accuracy: Achieved 92% on the test set

-🛠️ Tech Stack: PyTorch, Flask, HTML/CSS, OpenCV (optional for preprocessing)
+🛠️ Tech Stack: PyTorch, Flask, HTML/CSS, OpenCV

 ⚡ Real-time Prediction: Upload an image and get instant feedback from the model